bbaltuntas/G-know/README.md

 G-Know is a flutter application devloped via using firebase, firestore and public api (in this case it is GitHub's api).

 ## You can:
-* Get notification about your GitHub account when you get a star or/and fork to your repository
-* Get notification about your Github account when you have a new follower
+* Register and login into your account
+* See your profile with the information of your repositories and notes
+* Fetch advices from firestore database
 * Create a list with your favorite users
-* Get notification from your favorite users when they share a repository
+* Keep your search history on your local database
-* See any user's profile with their repository names and with their main information
+* See any user's profile with their repository names and with their profile and repositories information
-* Save your excellent ideas in the note part of your profile
+* Save your ideas in the note part of your profile
+* Create a reminder hourly or daily and get notification

 ## Getting Started
 ![Profile - Search - Notifications](ScreenShots/profile-search-notifications.png)
 ![Drawer - Search Profile - Settings](ScreenShots/drawer-searchProfile-settings.png)

-## Information about app:
-**1-** First you should register and then you can login.<br>
-**2-** There is a problem when you change your username.
-You have login two times to change your username.<br>
-**3-** To see the images you should be connected to the Internet because we used networkImage widget.
-   (And you should wait a bit for loading of networkImages.)<br>
-**4-** To see the example of how other user's profile will look like, on the search history part of search page you can click the user named "mustafamuratcoskun".<br>

 ## Parts of the project:
 **A. User Interface:** In this part, it is expected that build up the UI of the app.<br>
 **B. Getting Data from the Web:** In this part, it is expected that modify the app so that it can get the necessary data